akamai/cli-property-manager/README.md

 4. If creating a pipeline using a specific product as a template, run this command:  `akamai pd np -c <contractId> -g <groupId> -d <productId> -p <pipelineName> <environmentName1 environmentName2...>`
 <br> For example, if you want to base your pipeline on Ion, you'd enter a command like this: `akamai pd np -c 1-23ABC -g 12345 -d SPM -p MyPipeline123 qa prod`

-1. If creating a pipeline using an existing property as a template, complete these steps:
+1. If creating a pipeline using an existing property as a template, run this command:  `akamai pd np -p <pipelineName> -e <propertyId or propertyName> <environment1_name environment2_name...>`

-    1. Run this command to retrieve the property’s ID: `akamai pd search <propertyName>`

-    1. Run this command to create the pipeline for an existing property:  `akamai pd new-project -c <contractId> -g <groupId> -d <productId> -p <pipelineName> -e <propertyId> <environment1_name environment2_name...>`
-    <br>For example: `akamai pd new-project -c 1-23ABC -g 12345 -d SPM -p MyPipeline123 -e 123 qa prod`
+    <br>For example: `akamai pd np -p MyPipeline123 -e 123 qa prod`

 6. Verify the pipeline folder structure, which will look something like this: